dustin10/kaftui/README.md

 ### Schema Registry

-If the key and/or value in the Kafka records has been serialized into `JSONSchema`, `Avro` or `Protobuf` format using the schema registry enabled serializers, i.e. the magic bytes are prepended to the record key or value data, then specify the corresponding `--key-format` and/or `--value-format` argument along with the schema registry connection details in order for the `kaftui` application to properly deserialize the records for display.
+If the key and/or value of the Kafka records in the topic has been serialized into `JSONSchema`, `Avro` or `Protobuf` format using the schema registry enabled serializers, i.e. the magic bytes are prepended to the record key or value data, then specify the corresponding `--key-format` and/or `--value-format` argument along with the schema registry connection details in order for the `kaftui` application to properly deserialize the records for display.

 #### JSONSchema